What are natural fibers?

 • Hemp pollen can be carried (through streams, wind, clothes, etc.) as far as 4-5+ miles from a field.

-• Processed hemp is legal to import into the U.S. from almost every other industrialized nation, but was federally illegal to grow on a commercial scale in the U.S. until the passage of the 2018 Farm Bill.
+• Processed hemp is legal to import into the U.S. from almost every other industrialized nation, but was federally illegal to grow beyond pilot scale in the U.S. until the passage of the 2018 Farm Bill.
 Previously the language in the 2014 Farm Bill allowed states to cultivate hemp for research purposes, where state law permitted industrial hemp cultivation (see below excerpt).

 The passage of Section 7606 of the 2014 Farm Bill allows industrial hemp to be, "grown or cultivated for purposes of research conducted under an agricultural pilot program or other agricultural or academic research; and the growing or cultivating of industrial hemp is allowed under the laws of the State in which such institution of higher education or State department of agriculture is located and such research occurs."